cjherman6/rf_implementation/README.md

 ### Trimming Unimportant Features:

-At this point you have a decent idea of what features are important to predict a bull dozers price.
+At this point we have a decent idea of what features are important to predict a bull dozers price.

 A good way to trim out non-predictive features is to 1) check the accuracy of the model, 2) drop any values below a certain feature importance threshold (e.g. < 0.005), and 3) check the accuracy of your model again to see if any of the dropped values impact your models score.